Netatwork-de/check-npm-dependencies/README.md

 # @netatwork/check-npm-dependencies
-A linter for bundled npm dependencies
+A linter for package locks.

 ## Installation
 ```bash